Steel Lintel Replacement Chicago

-Since you’re reading this article, you are most likely thinking about a steel lintel replacement in and you are most likely living in Chicago or one of the surrounding neighborhoods.
+Since you’re reading this article, you are most likely thinking about a steel lintel replacement in your masonry building / property, and you are most likely living in Chicago or one of the surrounding neighborhoods.

 You are definitely in the right place and we’ll be happy to help you in the evaluation of the distressed structure, answering any steel lintel replacement questions, and providing you with a quote for work that might be necessary to correct your lintel problem.

-The majority of the steel lintel replacements we perform in the Chicago area are caused by severe corrosion of steel, which results in their expansion, mortar line cracks, and masonry wall section displacement / damage.
+The majority of the steel lintel replacements we perform in the Chicago area are the aftermath of severe corrosion of steel, which results in lintel’s expansion, mortar line cracks, and masonry wall section displacement / damage.

 What are the most typical signs of a bad steel lintel that qualifies it for replacement?

-1. Mortar cracks at the upper corners of doors, windows, and / or portals lose pieces of mortar from the joints.
+1. Mortar cracks at the upper corners of doors, windows, and / or portals, loose pieces of mortar falling from the joints.
 In case the process has just begun and there are no displaced wall sections above the corroding lintel, the replacement shouldn’t be complicated.

 2. Mortar line cracks, cracked and / or displaced wall components (bricks, stone, CMU blocks): such damage cannot be easily fixed and, besides the lintel replacement, often requires a complete rebuilding of a masonry wall or its section.

 Filling cracks and openings with mortar, covering corroded lintels with paint, or capping it with aluminum provides only a temporary and aesthetic solution.
 The condition of a lintel will worsen quickly because it cannot “breathe” under paint or aluminum cover.
 Moisture trapped in layers of corroding steel will not evaporate and cause further corrosion and expansion.